FarmData2/FarmData2/components/README.md

   - This event will have a `boolean` payload indicating if the component's value is valid or not.
   - The component `watch`es the `isValid` computed property for changes and emits this event.

+- If a component only contains one element, then it should be wrapped in a `<div>` element.
+See the `CommentComponent` component for an example and explanation.

 ## Component Testing